elitejake/Moby-Project/README.md

 ### Kali Linux

 A subset of this project is included in [SecLists](https://github.com/danielmiessler/SecLists), which contains all kinds of lists a security tester needs.
+Cool, eh?

 See the [tool page](https://www.kali.org/tools/seclists/) for more information.

 ```console
 sudo apt install seclists
 ```

+### Download individual collections

+Go to [releases](https://github.com/elitejake/Moby-Project/releases/tag/untouched) to download original Moby Project collections individually.
+If you want mirrors, check out this [fancy table](https://github.com/elitejake/Moby-Project/blob/main/.untouched/README.md#download).

 ## FAQ